Skip to main content

 Payment Layer

-l402-kit is a managed middleware that adds a Bitcoin Lightning paywall to any HTTP endpoint in 3 lines of code.
-This page explains every layer of the payment stack.
+l402-kit is a soberano middleware that adds a Bitcoin Lightning paywall to any HTTP endpoint in 3 lines of code.
+You bring your own Lightning provider — funds go directly to your wallet, no intermediary required.

 Protocol: L402